m0rtadelo/to-excel/README.md

 # toExcel

 Util to generate compatible Excel xls file (xml in fact).
+Works with node and browser.
+CommonJS and ES6 module compatible.
+No dependencies.

+Works with your favorite frameworks and libraries (Angular, React, Electron, Webpack...)

 ## Install